Guide to Insurance Coverage for Non-Climbing Incidents

 Will Jorgeson

 William Jorgensen, AAI is the CWA Program Manager for Monument Sports.
 Will was first introduced to climbing on his journey to earn Eagle Scout and hasn’t looked back.
-He was an Academic All-Conference Soccer Player at Ferrum College, and spent his weekend climbing in the backwoods of Virginia & North Carolina.
-Will completed his MBA at Ohio University, where he is also pursuing a Master’s Degree in Business Analytics.
+He was an Academic All-Conference Soccer Player at Ferrum College, and spent his weekends climbing in the backwoods of Virginia & North Carolina.
+Will completed his MBA at Ohio University, as well as a Master’s Degree in Business Analytics.
 Will works directly with climbing gyms to help them secure insurance coverage.